CS257-S25/team-project-c/UserStories.md

-# User Stories & Acceptance Criteria
+# User Stories and Acceptance Criteria

 ## 1